On the Maximum Number of Non-Confusable Strings Evolving Under Short Tandem Duplications: Duplication roots and irreducible strings

 Of interest to us here is the asymptotic behavior of the quantity $ I_q(n) $ as $ n \to \infty $, particularly its exponential growth-rate:

-The exponent $ \iota_q $ can be characterized by using standard approaches from the theory of constrained systems \cite{marcus}, e.g., as the logarithm of the largest eigenvalue of the adjacency matrix of a directed graph that represents the state-diagram of the system generating irreducible strings.
-We shall use here a simpler characterization from \cite[Prop.
-2]{chee2} where it was shown that $ I_q(n) $ satisfies the recurrence relation $ I_q(n) = (q-2) I_q(n-1) + (q-3)I(n-2) + (q-2)I_q(n-3) $, and that, consequently, $ \iota_q = \log_2 r $, where $ r $ is the unique positive real root of the polynomial $ x^3 - (q-2)x^2 - (q-3)x - (q-2) $.
+The exponent $ \iota_q $ can be characterized by using standard methods from the theory of constrained systems \cite{marcus}, e.g., as the logarithm of the largest eigenvalue of the adjacency matrix of a directed graph that represents the state-diagram of the system generating the irreducible strings.
+We shall use here a simpler characterization from \cite[Prop.~2]{chee2} where it was shown that $ I_q(n) $ satisfies the recurrence relation $ I_q(n) = (q-2) I_q(n-1) + (q-3)I_q(n-2) + (q-2)I_q(n-3) $, and that, consequently,

-In the following lemma we give another characterization of the exponent $ \iota_q $ for the ternary case ($ q = 3 $), as well as the consequent lower bound on $ \iota_q $ for the general case, which will be instrumental in proving our main result (Theorem~\ref{thm:main}).
+In the following lemma we give another characterization of the exponent $ \iota_q $ for the ternary alphabet ($ q = 3 $), as well as the consequent lower bound on $ \iota_q $ for larger alphabets, which will be instrumental in proving our main result (Theorem~\ref{thm:main}).

 \begin{lemma} For every $ q \geqslant 3 $ and $ \beta \in [0,1] $,